nperelygin/nperelygin/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Natalie!
 I'm a recent college graduate interested in web and game development.
-I am also a 2D and 3D artist.
+As part of my coursework, I became proficient in using HTML, CSS, and JavaScript, along with React.

 https://nperelygin.github.io/nperelygin/

 - 🔭 I’m currently working on various web, graphic design, and 3D modelling projects.
-- 🌱 I’m currently learning Python on my own.
+- 🌱 I’m currently learning Python and PHP on my own.
 - 📫 How to reach me: You can email me at nataliemprl@gmail.com.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I also like to make illustrations in my free time!
+- ⚡ Fun fact: I am also a 2D and 3D artist!